-NBA superstar Shaquille O’Neal is known to have one of the craziest celebrity homes of all time: a sprawling, 31,000-square-foot megamansion he picked up in 1993 when he was a rookie with the Orlando Magic.
+NBA superstar Shaquille O’Neal is known to have long owned of the craziest celebrity homes of all time: a sprawling, 31,000-square-foot megamansion he picked up in 1993 when he was a rookie with the Orlando Magic.

-Set in Windermere, Florida, Shaq’s home comes with 12 bedrooms (including that iconic Shaq bed), 15 baths, a media room with a bar, a entertainment room with game tables and a wet bar, a few other unique amenities, and a Superman-themed bed.
+Set in Windermere, Florida, Shaq’s house from his Orlando Magic days has 12 bedrooms (including that iconic Shaq bed), 15 baths, a media room with a bar, an entertainment room with game tables and a wet bar, a few other unique amenities, and a Superman-themed bed.

-Needless to say, Shaq’s massive Lake Butler home — set within the Isleworth private golf community in South Florida — is sized to accommodate a big family, stand to show the 28 rooms (!)
+Needless to say, Shaquille O’Neal’s massive Lake Butler home — set within the Isleworth private golf community in South Florida — is sized to accommodate a big family, as evidenced by its whopping total of 28 rooms (!)

 Believe it or not, the impressive size of the house pales in comparison with some other unique features.

-The NBA superstar’s house comes with some unusual yet charming rooms, including a temperature-controlled, cedar-planked humidor with wine storage and an aquarium-style room with a triangular tank.
+The NBA superstar’s former home had some unusual-yet-charming rooms, including a temperature-controlled, cedar-planked humidor with wine storage and an aquarium-style room with a triangular tank.

-Yet most striking is the wall mural of a true-to-size tractor-trailer barreling toward the interior of the room on an expressway.
+Yet most striking of all is the wall mural of a true-to-size tractor-trailer barreling toward the interior of the room on an expressway.
 And, of course, Shaq’s oversized Superman bed, pictured above.

 The grandeur doesn’t stop with the interior, though.